stefanos1316/FindWords/README.md

 Find Tools intially tested with jdk 1.8

 # How to execute
-One a shell are run the following command where the FindWords.jar exist
+Open a shell or a CMD and run the following command where the FindWords.jar exist
 $ java -jar FindWords.jar
 Afterwards, select path and add the words for search.